Performance Academy for Strings

 - Performance Academy Chamber Music

-- Academy Performance Class — The signature component of the program is this weekly class, led by Christian Tremblay, PA Coordinator.
+- Academy Performance Class — The signature component of the program is this weekly class, led by Christian Tremblay, PA Director.
 This class meets during the fall/spring academic year on Saturdays from 10:30 am-12:00 pm.
 It provides an opportunity for students to perform for both Peabody faculty and guest artists.
-Students will also receive training in master classes with guest artists on a variety of enrichment topics including movement, injury prevention, theory/history, improvisation, and mpre.
-In the past, guests artists have included Richard Aaron, Jonathan Carney, Daniel Heifetz, Sara Caswell, Nicholas Kendall, Mimi Zweig, the Biava String Quartet and Peabody Conservatory faculty Victor Danchenko, Pamela Frank, and Herbert Greenberg.
+Students will also receive training in master classes with guest artists on a variety of enrichment topics including movement, injury prevention, theory/history, improvisation, and more.
+In the past, guests artists have included Richard Aaron, Darrett Adkins, Jonathan Carney, Sara Caswell, Daniel Heifetz, Nicholas Kendall, Midori, Mimi Zweig, the Biava String Quartet and Peabody Conservatory faculty Victoria Chiang, Victor Danchenko, Pamela Frank, Herbert Greenberg, Violaine Melancon, and Amit Peled.

-- Peabody Orchestras — Performance Academy students will be assigned and must also register for one of the following ensembles (cost included in Academy tuition):
+- Peabody Orchestras — Performance Academy students must also register for one of the following ensembles (cost included in Academy tuition) Students must schedule a separate audition for PYO and YAO.
+Please look at Audition information below.

 - Peabody Youth Orchestra (PYO)